Jhonni Rochelle Charisse Carr, PhD

 Graduate Conference: “Luso-Hispanic Immigration in the United States: Linguistic, Literary, and Cultural Perspectives.”
 University of California, Los Angeles, April 21, 2011.

-Faculty advisor, Amanecer working group and journal for research on Spanish literature, linguistics, and creative writing, UC Berkeley
+Faculty advisor, Amanecer undergraduate and graduate working group for research on Spanish literature, linguistics, and creative writing, UC Berkeley

-Mental Health Faculty Ally, Associated Students University of California Mental Health Commission, UC Berkeley
+Mental Health Faculty Ally, University of California Mental Health Commission, UC Berkeley

-Coordinator, Speaking up: Pathways for linguistics students toward language access advocacy.
-Secured Community Partnership Grant to organize talk in which Long Beach Spanish Language Access Coordinator Juan Luna Díaz-Durán discussed language equity and racial equity in public space and possible career and volunteer opportunities for students, University of California Berkeley.
+Event coordinator, Speaking up: Pathways for linguistics students toward language access advocacy.
+Secured Community Partnership Grant to organize talk in which Long Beach Spanish Language Access Event coordinator Juan Luna Díaz-Durán discussed language equity and racial equity in public space and career and volunteer opportunities for students, University of California Berkeley.
 Open to the public

 Founding President, Linguistic Landscape Research Group at UCLA